 At Redland School, we endeavour to provide the children with the necessary skills, knowledge and understanding to make informed choices about the important things in their lives.
 Our teaching and learning is informed by The National Curriculum for Science which aims to ensure that all pupils:

 - develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

 - develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them

 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 The school also uses the Twinkl ‘PlanIt’ planning and teaching resources to support effective teaching and learning in Science.
-The long term plan (a two year cycle) identifies the science topics to be taught each year to each year group.
+The long term plan (document below) identifies the science topics to be taught each year to each year group.